4m4m4m4m/TarkovQuest/README.md

 # TarkovQuest
-New site that generates quests for Tarkov
+Site that generates quests for Tarkov